Floor-Barre

 Floor-barre is a technique in ballet training that "takes the basic ballet barre training from the standing position to the floor, "taking the effort of standing out of the equation."

-Zena Rommett(R) originated Floor Barre in the 1960s in New York City one day in class, when she found herself telling the students at the ballet barre to "just lie down on the floor and start all over again."
+Zena Rommett originated Floor Barre in the 1960s in New York City one day in class, when she found herself telling the students at the ballet barre to "just lie down on the floor and start all over again."
 Zena Rommett spent her lifetime further refining and passing on her technique until her death at 89 in New York City.

-Floor-Barre(R), a registered trademark for the exclusive use of Zena Rommett and her legally certified Zena Rommett Floor-Barre(R) teachers, strengthens the body, and enhance the working of ballet dancers.
+Floor-Barre, a registered trademark for the exclusive use of Zena Rommett and her legally certified Zena Rommett Floor-Barre teachers, strengthens the body, and enhance the working of ballet dancers.
 The name of the technique as first used in English by Zena Rommett states its essence, which takes the basic ballet barre training from the standing position to the floor, "taking the effort of standing out of the equation".